sajid-khan-afridi/configure/README.md

-# Guideline for all the typescript-node-projects(Part-1)
+# Guideline for all the typescript-node-projects

  ## Step#1: create a file ".gitignore"
  write **node_modules** in .gitignore file